Our water experience includes:

 - Representing two refineries, each with its own Texas Pollutant Discharge Elimination System (TPDES) permit, in negotiating data collection and permit term issues for various new water quality-based limits including lead, cyanide, and nutrients, as well as separate stormwater general permit issues.

-- Advising several municipal water systems across the US on EPA’s “wet weather” enforcement initiative and on the upgrading and development of municipal water infrastructure- for example, assisting the San Antonio Water System to negotiate a $1.1 billion Clean Water Act Consent Decree.
+- Advising several municipal water systems across the U.S. on EPA’s “wet weather” enforcement initiative and on the upgrading and development of municipal water infrastructure, including assisting the San Antonio Water System to negotiate a $1.1 billion CWA Consent Decree.

 - Working with industry, water infrastructure managers, and developers to obtain approval of new land uses that optimize both water supply and water runoff quality.